rajprins/nettest/README.md

   nettest
   config.yaml
   ```
   > Replace ${PLATFORM} with either "linux" or "macos".
-If you are using Windows, unzip the archive in .zip format.
+If you are using Windows, unzip the archive nettest-windows.zip.

 * If desired, modify the config.yaml.
 See [Configuration file](#configuration-file) for more details.